 Additionally, smart investors spread out their risk by building a diversified portfolio of stocks that is allocated across different sectors.
 Seeking Alpha’s ‘Screener’ tool can help you achieve this diversification.

-If you are not yet a subscriber to Premium, you can try the subscriber-only features to see if they improve your investing with a two-week free trial.
+If you are not yet a subscriber to Premium, you can try the subscriber-only features to see if they improve your investing with a free trial.

 Customer support service by UserEcho